 2 large cloves garlic, chopped

-8 fl oz (225 ml) brown basmati rice
+225 ml (8 fl oz) brown basmati rice

-6 fl oz (170 ml) dry white wine
+170 ml (6 fl oz) dry white wine

-1 level tablespoon tomato puree
+1 level tablespoon tomato purée

 ½ teaspoon hot paprika

-1 teaspoon chopped fresh herbs
+1 teaspoon chopped fresh herbs (thyme, oregano, or parsley)

-2 oz (50 g) pitted black olives, halved
+50g (2 oz) pitted black olives, halved

 ½ large orange, peeled and cut into wedges